 We want a cellular phone, mostly to call home.
-We need a motorbike for traveling to work and school.
-We need a television because when we were younger we never saw a television.
+We need a motorbike to travel to work and school.
+We need a television because when we were younger, we never saw a television.
 We'd be lonely without a television, especially when staying alone.